eohjelle/quereada/README.md

 3. **Blocks**: Components that make up feeds:

-   - _Streams_: Infinite-scroll item lists defined by database queries
+   - _Streams_: Infinite-scroll item lists defined by database queries.
-   - _Digests_: LLM-generated summaries of items and/or digests from other blocks
+   - _Digests_: LLM-generated summaries of items and/or digests from other blocks.
+These are composable.

 4. **Feeds**: Sequences of blocks that users navigate between.